OWASP/ASVS/4.0/en/0x91-Appendix-B_References.md

 ##  OWASP Cheat Sheet Series project

-[This project](https://www.owasp.org/index.php/OWASP_Cheat_Sheet_Series) has a number of cheat sheets which will be relevant for for different topics in the ASVS.
+[This project](https://www.owasp.org/index.php/OWASP_Cheat_Sheet_Series) has a number of cheat sheets which will be relevant for different topics in the ASVS.

 There is a mapping to the ASVS which can be found here: [https://github.com/OWASP/CheatSheetSeries/blob/master/IndexASVS.md](https://github.com/OWASP/CheatSheetSeries/blob/master/IndexASVS.md)